aws-amplify/docs/docs/cli/usage/lambda-triggers.md

 ---
 title: Lambda Triggers
-description: Associate a Lambda trigger with an S3 bucket, DynamoDB table or Kinesis Stream managed through the Amplify CLI.
+description: Lambda triggers are useful for adding functionality during certain lifecycles of the user's journey.
+Associate a Lambda trigger with an auth scenario, S3 bucket, DynamoDB table or Kinesis Stream managed through the Amplify CLI.
 ---

 Lambda triggers are useful for adding functionality during certain lifecycles of the user's journey.
 Amplify ships common trigger templates which you can enable and modify (if necessary) through a few simple questions.